pkarsy/rcCalibrator/README.md

 against this specific OSCCAL value.
 Then it is uploaded to the chip.
 The first think the bootloader does, is to Fix the RC frequency, allowing serial communications.
 For another atmega chip the OSCCAL value will be different, and so on.

+### 57600bps
+57600bps introduces +2.1% error.
+Suppose we have calibrated the RC oscillator and the error is +0.3%.
+Then the total error becomes +2.4% which is big.
+I suggest if you really need to use 57600bps in your appplication to use an OSCCAL = OPTIMAL_OSCCAL - 4 to compensate the error.
+The patched ATmegaBOOT provided, does exactly this, but before jump to the application it sets the OSCCAL to the optimal value, because it does not know which speed the application uses.
+In that case a "OSCCAL-=4;" does the job

 ### Reasons to use an external crystal
 - Generally whenever you need better accuracy than the RC oscillator can